google/comprehensive-rust/src/smart-pointers/box.md

 - `Box` is like `std::unique_ptr` in C++, except that it's guaranteed to be not null.
 - A `Box` can be useful when you:
-  - have a type whose size that can't be known at compile time, but the Rust compiler wants to know an exact size.
+  - have a type whose size can't be known at compile time, but the Rust compiler wants to know an exact size.
   - want to transfer ownership of a large amount of data.
 To avoid copying large amounts of data on the stack, instead store the data on the heap in a `Box` so only the pointer is moved.